oceanhackweek/oceanhackweek.github.io/about/contact.md

 To generally stay in touch, you can sign up for our email list.
 This is also the best way to know when we are planning an event and open applications.

-We only send out only a few emails a year, mainly as we're planning our next event, as we are also suffering from overflowing inbox syndrome.
+We send out only a few emails a year, mainly as we're planning our next event, as we are also suffering from overflowing inbox syndrome.

 <script charset="utf-8" type="text/javascript" src="//js.hsforms.net/forms/embed/v2.js"></script>